microsoft/testfx/docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

-# RFC 005- Framework Extensibility for Custom Test Data Source
+# RFC 005 - Framework Extensibility for Custom Test Data Source

+- [x] Approved in principle
+- [x] Under discussion
+- [x] Implementation
+- [x] Shipped

 ## Summary

 This details the MSTest V2 framework extensibility for specifying custom data source for data driven tests.

 ## Motivation

 Often times, custom data sources are required for data driven tests.
 User should be able to leverage test framework extensibility to provide custom data sources for test execution.

 ## Detailed Design

 ### Requirements

 1. A custom data source can be used by multiple test cases.
 2. A test case can have multiple data sources.

 ### Proposed solution

 Here is a solution for using custom data source in data driven tests.

 The test framework should define an interface class `ITestDataSource` which can be extended to get data from custom data source.

 ```csharp
 public interface ITestDataSource
 {